 To avoid belt vibration or wow & Flutter, it aids performance to clean all running surfaces every 3 months with mentholated or surgical spirit.
-Wiping (not dipping) with Acetone (Nail Varnish remover) is an alternative, as is iso-propanol.
+Do not use Acetone (Nail Varnish remover) as this is too agressive.

 Belts can also be cleaned with soap & water then rinsed thoroughly.
 Rubber care products can leave behind a slippery residue.